-9-12 VA: Virtual Arkansas provides access to over 150 courses in grades 7-12 which are designed by Arkansas certified teachers and subject matter experts (SME's).
-In addition, course designers and developers are trained through Quality Matters and Virtual Arkansas course design and development internal training focused on the National Standards of Quality (NSQ) for online courses.
-Virtual Arkansas courses are designed and developed using the Arkansas State Standards, Quality Matter standards, and the National Standards of Quality of Online Courses as their foundation.
+7-12 VA: Virtual Arkansas provides access to 139 courses in grades 7-12 which are designed and written by subject matter experts (SME's) and who are Arkansas Certified teachers.
+Virtual Arkansas courses and content are designed and developed using the Arkansas State Standards, Quality Matters standards, and the National Standards of Quality of Online Courses as their foundation.
 This process includes an internal review of the courses by Quality Matters certified online course reviewers.
 Courses are designed to be fully ready for student interaction and teachers have all the content needed to effectively provide support and instruction to students.

-The digital content will be available to students within the Canvas Learning Management System (LMS) that provides student progress tracking capabilities.
+The digital content will be available to students within a platform that provides creation, publication, and student progress tracking capabilities.
 Students will have access to age-appropriate, engaging lessons, and tools that support learning, including text to speech, audio and translation, text and picture dictionaries, and more.
 Digital content combines direct-instruction videos featuring expert, virtual teachers with rigorous assignments, performance tasks, and assessments to engage students and ensure subject-area mastery.
-The digital content features selfcumusici yi inc uig paced learning, which allows students to spend more time on what they need and less on the content they've already mastered.
-If a student needs additional support to master a learning goal, the digital instruction is designed to provide point-in-time resources and support.
+The digital content features self-paced learning, which allows students to spend more time on what they need and less on the content they've already mastered.
+If a student needs additional support to master a learning goal, the digital instruction is designed to provide point-in-time resources and support

 The digital content gives Virtual Teachers the resources they need to close learning gaps, plan lessons, execute goals, measure success, and intervene to help students grow.
 Virtual teachers receive initial and ongoing training on the digital content which includes, navigating the digital content, customizing courses and assessments, troubleshooting, adding activities, planning instruction, and designing interventions.
 Virtual facilitators receive initial and ongoing training to support the students assigned to them.
-Virtual teachers and virtual facilitators will have ongoing support from the Virtual Arkansas Facilitator Coordinator, Virtual Arkansas Specialists and Administration, Arch Ford Education Service Cooperative, Southeast Education Service Cooperative, and Dawson Education Service Cooperative Content Specialists and Virtual Campus Coordinator.
+Virtual teachers and virtual facilitators will have ongoing support from the Virtual Arkansas

+Facilitator Coordinator, Virtual Arkansas Specialists and Administration, Arch Ford Education Service Cooperative, Southeast Education Service Cooperative, and Dawson Education Service Cooperative Content Specialists, and Virtual Campus Coordinator.